sktguha/screenreader_deploy_ready_standalone/Readme.txt

-hello please see the code for screenreader extension. the main file is "screenreader.js". some functions may be uncommented or not described well. i am sorry for that. actually i made this for myself to avoid eyestrain while reading webpages . so see the video tutorial(http://youtu.be/gmfv3QHrwfM) or a simple description below
+so see the video tutorial(http://youtu.be/gmfv3QHrwfM) or a simple description below
 ----------KEYMAP-----------
 (video tutorial http://youtu.be/Qfz-UAqSjRc , this video is actually for the windows one but the keymap is similiar for this)